Last Updated on July 22, 2022 by James Castro

 If your catch-all content doesn’t fit any channel, your audience eventually dismisses it as unauthentic.

 Platforms like Hootsuite and Sprout make it super convenient for companies to manage all of their social media accounts, and any respective content on them, all in one place.
 They allow you to organize your responses, view metrics on what works and what doesn’t, and even schedule posts weeks ahead of time.

 That’s all well and good, but convenience can also breed bad habits.
 Even if you’re not using one of those specific platforms, many social media platforms let you cross-post directly in-app.
 And sometimes that works – it’s not always necessary to meticulously craft specific messages and content for every individual channel.

-Certain styles of video work better on Facebook over Twitter.
+Certain styles of video work better on Facebook than on Twitter.
 Your Instagram should be a well-curated space of stylish photos and quick clips.
 People are faced with so much content on a daily basis, especially on social media.
-If “checking the box” in casting a wide net of dull, carbon copied content becomes regular practice, don’t expect to retain much trust or user engagement.
+If “checking the box” in casting a wide net of dull, carbon-copied content becomes a regular practice, don’t expect to retain much trust or user engagement.

 Better content and more digital exposure will bring more leads overnight.